mausserhofer/MarkovThiele/README.md

+# Installation of package
+The package can be installed via executing the following code in R (Studio)

+    install.packages("devtools")
+    devtools::install_github("manalysis/MarkovThiele")
+    library(MarkovThiele)

+R will then install the package devtools from cran, with which you can install the package from this site (github.com/manalysis/MarkovThiele)

+# Get started
+For a working example, you can run

+    mtc <- markovThieleChain(trans, cashflowPre, cashflowPost)

+and R will create a Markov-Thiele-Chain S3 object for an life risk insurance contract with annual premiums of 10 and payoff 100 in the event of death.
+Interest rates are set to 0%.
+You can change this with defining e.g. i=0.01 in the class constructor markovThieleChain().

+Once the *MTC* is constructed, you can run the available evaluation routines.

+    completeV(mtc)
+    completeDist(mtc)
+    forwardDist(mtc, u=50, state="alive", time=50)

 # Introduction
 This package deals with cashflow processes that are describable with a discrete time markov chain and cashflows that depend on the state of underlying the markov chain.
 We'll call such a process a *Markov-Thiele-chain (MTC)*.